 How to watch March Madness abroad with a VPN

 - First, sign up for a suitable VPN.
-We’ve already mentioned ExpressVPN but NordVPN and CyberGhost are both strong, low-cost alternatives.
+We recommend NordVPN but Surfshark and ExpressVPN are both fast and secure alternatives.

 - Download and install the software, making sure to get the appropriate version for your operating system.

 - Decide which streaming service you’d like to use.

 - Connect to a server in the relevant country.
 For example, you’ll have to use a US server to access Sling TV or a Canadian server for TSN.

 - Try playing a video on your chosen platform.
 It should start immediately but if not, try clearing your browser’s cache and cookies before reloading the page.

 We recommend testing your VPN with the steps above before the game you’d like to watch actually begins.
 This way, if anything doesn’t work as expected, there should still be time to get help from your VPN’s customer support team and you might not have to miss the beginning.

 The NCAA March Madness tournament will be shown in several regions around the world.
 Take a look below to find out how to watch March Madness 2021 in your country:

 Every game of this year’s event will be available on March Madness Live.
 There’s a catch, though: you’ll have to sign in with your cable TV provider details.